eu-digital-identity-wallet/eudi-lib-jvm-openid4vci-kt/README.md

 > [!IMPORTANT]
 >
-> The library currently supports resolving Credential Offers that contain Grants that use the use Authorization Server.
+> The library currently supports resolving Credential Offers that contain Grants that use the same Authorization Server.
 >
 > Trying to resolve a Credential Offer that contains an Authorization Code Grant, and a Pre-Authorized Code Grant that use
 > different Authorization Servers will result in a `CredentialOfferRequestValidationError.InvalidGrants` error being raised.